DXC Technology (NYSE:DXC) Issues FY 2024 Earnings Guidance

 DXC Technology (NYSE:DXC) updated its FY 2024 earnings guidance on Wednesday.
 The company provided EPS guidance of $5.000-$5.250 for the period.
 The company issued revenue guidance of -.DXC Technology also updated its FY 2022 guidance to $3.450-$3.650 EPS.

-A number of research analysts have recently commented on the stock.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of DXC Technology from $44.00 to $53.00 and gave the company a buy rating in a research report on Wednesday, July 21st.
-JPMorgan Chase & Co. lowered shares of DXC Technology from a neutral rating to an underweight rating and upped their price objective for the company from $42.00 to $45.00 in a research report on Tuesday.
-BMO Capital Markets raised shares of DXC Technology from a market perform rating to an outperform rating and upped their price objective for the company from $43.00 to $50.00 in a research report on Tuesday, August 3rd.
-Zacks Investment Research lowered shares of DXC Technology from a buy rating to a hold rating and set a $43.00 price objective for the company. in a research report on Monday, August 9th.
-Finally, Wells Fargo & Company raised shares of DXC Technology from an equal weight rating to an overweight rating and upped their price objective for the company from $26.00 to $48.00 in a research report on Wednesday, June 2nd.
-They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company’s stock.
-The company currently has an average rating of Buy and an average target price of $42.10.
+Several brokerages have commented on DXC.
+Zacks Investment Research lowered DXC Technology from a buy rating to a hold rating and set a $43.00 price target for the company. in a research note on Monday, August 9th.
+Susquehanna upgraded shares of DXC Technology from a neutral rating to a positive rating and set a $42.00 price objective for the company in a research note on Tuesday.
+BMO Capital Markets upgraded shares of DXC Technology from a market perform rating to an outperform rating and lifted their target price for the company from $43.00 to $50.00 in a report on Tuesday, August 3rd.
+Royal Bank of Canada increased their price target on DXC Technology from $42.00 to $47.00 and gave the company an outperform rating in a report on Thursday, August 5th.
+Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on DXC Technology from $44.00 to $53.00 and gave the stock a buy rating in a research note on Wednesday, July 21st.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and eight have assigned a buy rating to the company’s stock.
+The stock has an average rating of Buy and an average price target of $42.08.

-In other news, Director Raul J. Fernandez acquired 1,247 shares of the firm’s stock in a transaction on Wednesday, August 11th.
-The shares were purchased at an average cost of $40.10 per share, with a total value of $50,004.70.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Raul J. Fernandez acquired 1,195 shares of the firm’s stock in a transaction on Friday, August 13th.
-The shares were purchased at an average cost of $40.99 per share, for a total transaction of $48,983.05.
+In other DXC Technology news, Director Raul J. Fernandez bought 1,195 shares of the stock in a transaction on Friday, August 13th.
+The stock was purchased at an average price of $40.99 per share, for a total transaction of $48,983.05.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Raul J. Fernandez purchased 1,247 shares of DXC Technology stock in a transaction dated Wednesday, August 11th.
+The stock was acquired at an average price of $40.10 per share, for a total transaction of $50,004.70.
 The disclosure for this purchase can be found here.
-In the last three months, insiders purchased 9,324 shares of company stock worth $374,627.
+Insiders have acquired 20,804 shares of company stock worth $814,217 in the last 90 days.
 0.39% of the stock is currently owned by insiders.

 DXC Technology Company, together with its subsidiaries, provides information technology services and solutions primarily in North America, Europe, Asia, and Australia.
 It operates in two segments, Global Business Services (GBS) and Global Infrastructure Services (GIS).
 The GBS segment offers a portfolio of analytics services and extensive partner ecosystem that help its customers to gain rapid insights, automate operations, and accelerate their digital transformation journeys; and software engineering and solutions that enable businesses to run and manage their mission-critical functions, transform their operations, and develop new ways of doing business.